-Applicants should estimate the unaltered pets in their targeted area by using the Pet Estimate Tool, available on the Program webpage (MD Spay and Neuter Grants Program link) under the Application Materials Section.
+Applicants should estimate the unaltered pets in their targeted area by using the Pet Estimator Tool, available on the Program webpage (MD Spay and Neuter Grants Program link) under the Application Materials Section.
 Please follow the instructions to this easy to fill-out tool provided in Excel and provide a legible printout of your calculation with your application.
 Please remember, this tool is based on a few parameters.
 If after filling out the tool, you feel the numbers don't reflect the true conditions of your target area (based on other data, personal experience, demographic specifics the tool may not take into account, etc.), it is important to detail this on the tool page in the space provided.

-To estimate feral cats, MDA recognizes that due to the fluidity of cat populations, in many cases this can only be a very rough estimate.
+The MDA recognizes that due to the fluidity of community cat populations, in many cases this can only be a very rough estimate.
 There are several ways to do get a rough estimate:

-- Nose Count: Though not 100% exact, an actual census or "nose-count" colony by colony within the target is the best.
-However this is not always possible.
-If the large size of a project makes a census impractical, an Applicant may provide a rough estimate of the numbers. - PetSmart Charities Estimation Formula: This formula calls for simply taking the human population in the target area and dividing by 15.
+• Nose Count: Though not 100% exact, an actual census or "nose-count" within the target area, is the best.
+However this is not usually possible.
+If the large size of a project makes a census impractical, an Applicant may provide a rough estimate of the numbers.